Skip to main content

 Disconnect and reconnect

 Your integration must expose operator-facing Disconnect and Reconnect actions in its UI.
-Operators expect to manage the connection from inside the product they installed — not from Stora BackOffice.
+Operators expect to manage the connection from inside the product they installed.

 • Disconnect must call POST /oauth2/revoke with a valid token and your OAuth client credentials, then discard the locally stored tokens.
 Passing either the access token or the refresh token revokes the pair — one call is enough.